About Our Beautiful Beaches

 Siesta Key has more than six glorious miles of beaches.
 That's plenty of room for variety, and that's exactly what you'll find on the keys.

 Siesta Key Public Beach is your gateway to the award-winning internationally famous pure white quartz sand beaches of northern and central Siesta Key.
+Check out the Siesta Key Public Beach Web Cam.
 The full-service beach facilities and free parking provide everything you'll need for a day on one of Florida's most unforgettable public beaches.
 And don't think you have to confine yourself to the designated public beach area where most of the beach crowd hangs out.
 Feel free to walk as far north or south on the beach as your feet can take you.
 If that's not enough to convince you, here are four reasons you'll absolutely love Sarasota Siesta Key Public Beach.

 Siesta Key Crescent Beach is a 1.5 mile long crescent of pure white sand beginning at the southern edge of Siesta Public Beach and stretching all the way south to Point-of-Rocks.
 This is where you'll find a huge selection of beachfront resorts and vacation condominiums overlooking the placid Gulf of Mexico.
 And, there's a surprise waiting for you at the southern end of Crescent Beach: Point-of-Rocks offers one of the best shallow water snorkeling opportunities on Florida's southwest Gulf coast.

 Turtle Beach, Siesta Key is a public beach access south of the Point-of-Rocks neighborhood.
 This is where the sand makes a dramatic change from pure white to a luxurious fossil-filled gray.
 Millions of tiny bits of polished fossilized material mix with the white quartz creating a different quality and texture along with the opportunity to find a few shark's teeth if you look closely.
 And that's not all!